-The Rutherford Board of Education believes that the clothing students wear ought to be appropriate within reasonable limits and ought not to be in any significant way distracting from educational activities.
+The Rutherford Board of Education believes that the clothes students wear ought to be appropriate within reasonable limits and ought not to be in any significant way distracting from educational activities.

 Students are expected to attend classes in clothing that is neat and clean.
-The school authorities have no intention of dictating the specific types of hairstyles and grooming to be worn by students.
+The school authorities have no intention of dictating the specific types of hair styles and grooming to be worn by the students.
 However, certain commonsense rules should govern the manner in which students are groomed for class, for school social affairs, and for off-campus school activities.

-The Principal or Principal's designee will deem the following types of clothing inappropriate:
+The Principal or his/her designee will deem the following types of clothing inappropriate:

 - 1. Extremely low cut, transparent clothes, bare midriffs, revealing undergarments. - 2.
-Dresses, skirts or shorts that are shorter than mid thigh; spandex shorts are not acceptable expect in gym class. - 3.
-Hats, headbands, and sunglasses unless for medical or religious reasons (documentation may be requested. - 4.
-Clothing, patches, or symbols which contain profane, obscene, offensive and inappropriate language, reference to alcohol, sex, tobacco or drugs; demeaning references to specific gender, nationality, ethnicity, race or religion. - 5.
-Torn or ripped clothing - 6.
-Out door jackets or coats except when entering or leaving the building. - 7.
+Dresses, skirts or shorts that are shorter than mid-thigh; spandex shorts are not acceptable except in gym class. - 3.
+Hats, headbands, bandannas and sunglasses unless for medical or religious reasons (documentation may be requested). - 4.
+Clothing, patches, or symbols which contain profane, obscene, offensive, and inappropriate language, references to alcohol, sex, tobacco or drugs; or demeaning references to specific gender, nationality, ethnicity, race, or religion. - 5.
+Torn or ripped clothing. - 6.
+Outdoor jackets or coats except when entering or leaving the building. - 7.
 Footwear that is considered unsafe or dangerous.